davidtchiu/davidtchiu.github.io/faq/index.md

   - _"Have I provided David with enough information?"_ Have you provided me with a current resume or CV?
 Do you have a description of the position?
 How about a draft cover letter declaring your interests and qualifications?
 Until you can provide these items, you aren't ready to ask for letters!

   - _"How long has it been since I last interacted with David?"_ If it's been multiple years since you graduated, I may not remember enough details about you as a student.
 I'd likely have to rely on data like grades and GPA, which may no longer represent you.

+  - If you believe that David is qualified, please fill out this [request form](https://forms.gle/vyHiYT8RH8ehTihA7).

 - **Can I list you for a job reference?**\
   I am generally fine with this, as long as I've had you in my courses.
 You're reminded that I'm honest about my evaluations of students, so a lot of the things from the previous question still apply.